• Home

 Want to grow a rose garden?
 See these tips at Veranda.com…

-And speaking of ‘garden style’, a book by the same name by designer and gardening expert Bunny Williams, On Garden Style, can be a great source for additional tips plus help get you started, available here.
+And speaking of ‘garden style’, a book by the same name written by designer and gardening expert Bunny Williams, On Garden Style, is a great source for additional gardening tips.

 I hope you’re inspired to get outside, and enjoy some weekend gardening!